amirkode/trabas/README.md

 Here's how to start tunneling:

-**Service Service**
+**Server Service**

 Ensure a redis server is available in your system.
 Then, initialize the config as mentioned [here](https://github.com/amirkode/trabas/blob/main/doc/CONFIG.md).
 Start the service:
 ```console
 foo@bar:~$ trabas server run --public-port 8001 --client-port 8002
 ```
-this starts the public request and client service listeners.
+This starts the public request and client service listeners.
 You may want to limit the number of requests in a time for every request to each client service, just pass the `--client-request-limit [your value]` argument.

 **Client Service**